girder/large_image/docs/source/tilesource_options.rst

 - ``composite``: either 'lighten' or 'multiply'.
 Defaults to 'lighten' for all except the alpha band.

-- ``clamp``: either True to clamp values outside of the [min, max] to the ends of the palette or False to make outside values transparent.
+- ``clamp``: either True to clamp (also called clip or crop) values outside of the [min, max] to the ends of the palette or False to make outside values transparent.

 Note that some tile sources add additional options to the ``style`` parameter.